 Aliyha is a research chemist with an international company based near Birmingham, U.K. She has received what she experiences as unconstructive and even obstructive communication from her HR Manager, Alison, regarding her career progression.
 Aliyha is seeing her peers’ careers developing at a different (i.e. more advantageous) pace.
 Last week she discovered quite accidentally that Alison has been very energetically re-tweeting Katie Hopkins over a long period.

 I checked out the account and the profile is the usual benign HR blurb: “HR Management, CIPD, mother and wife etc.” She also endorses Katie Hopkins and her opinions somewhat enthusiastically – at least once a day.
 Depending on your point of view, Hopkins will be a “controversial columnist” or a provocative hate generating commentator.
-She has caused outrage and legal action associated with her comments on immigration, overweight people and even children’s names, as well as personal vindictive attacks resulting in libel suits.
+She has caused outrage and legal action associated with her comments on immigration, overweight people and even children’s names, as well as personal vindictive attacks resulting in libel suits and a Twitter ban.
 Aliyha asked

 “I have no reason to believe that my performance is lower than that of my colleagues.
 My annual appraisals have always been excellent.
 I have never had any problems at all until Alison became my HR Manager.
 Is it because I am the daughter of immigrants, a bit on the chubby side and have an Arabic name – could this be what is coming into play now?”